MicroGridsPy/MicroGridsPy/dev-notes/future_extensions.md

 ## Battery — realism upgrades

 - **Temperature-dependent performance.** Highest value / lowest risk.
-Because capacity, loss-curve coefficients and the calendar-fade coefficient are exogenous piecewise inputs, period-indexed temperature multipliers can scale them with **zero loss of linearity**.
+Because capacity, loss-curve coefficients and the flat calendar-fade rate are exogenous inputs, period-indexed temperature multipliers can scale them with **zero loss of linearity**.
 Matches the existing `battery.md` "future extensions" note and the SSA-relevant high-ambient case.